animehunter123/copypasta2/README.md

 * Finally, open a web browser to http://localhost:3000, and upload a file or a note, and it will save those to `./data/files` or `./data/notes`

 # Todo
-* FR: tar/bz2 shell bug for 2404 required
-* FR: Search button can be added, but meh this is not a priority

 * BUG: Need to load monaco via ./public for offline homelab // the monaco initialization: error is happening, failed to load resource net: err_name_not_resolved in loader.js:1

 * VF: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
+* FR: All/Notes/Files should be a Filter Iconified Button
+* FR: CopyPasta v3: Search button can be added, but meh this is not a priority
 * FR: Add authentication/login to this (Meh, Got Lazy and left this for the end.)
 * FR: For Docker Best Practices, should run as a non-root user instead of root (to remove warnings during startup)
 * FR: Refactor the terrifying App.jsx into multiple jsx files for the components (with their own imports and exports).